ItzRobD/appsec1/fuzz/writeup.md

 The first hang I found which I was able to fix is fuzzer1.gft.
 The issue was caused within the animate function in case 0x09.
 I removed the cast to an signed char which solved the problem of the infinite loop.

-I worked through the fuzzer2.gft file through gdb with gef and I can conclude that the segmentation fault is caused by the inability to access the memory location of gcd_ptr->number_of_gift_card_records variable.
+I worked through the various other files through gdb with gef and I can conclude that the segmentation fault is caused by the inability to access the memory location of gcd_ptr->number_of_gift_card_records variable.
 I believe this is due to the fuzzer generated file having a number higher than whan it should be however when I tried to fix this I wasn't able to.
 If the problem is memory access then it would most likely be referencing a null pointer.
 When I tried to check if this was the case using if (pc == NULL) or if (*pc == NULL) but this didn't solve the problem.
 I couldn't find a solution to this even after a lot of research on the topic.
 It's possible this program has further underlying issues that I'm not seeing in the debugger that is leading to this issue.
+I continued to test other test cases from the fuzzer.
+I found one that did throw the error I was looking for initially.
+This file is saved as fuzzer2.gft.
+It references a null pointer for the 'pc' pointer.